omarcostahamido/PVM/README.md

 2022-11-20 11:32:55.244;INFO;8001;Server now listening on port 8001
 ```

-If you close the program and then reopen it, a new log file will be created.
+Every time `pvm.py` is launched, a new log file will be created.

 ### Run the test

-You could write tests for your combination of commands in the `test.py` file.
-Simply run `python3 test.py` on the console to perform the tests.
-When the test script is started, it will first **kill any existing `pvm.py` processes**, and then spawn a new one to test the commands, and end it again after test is finished.
+You could write tests for a combination of commands in the `test.py` file.
+Simply run `python3 test.py` on the terminal of the Raspberry Pi to perform the tests.
+When the test script is started, it will first **kill any existing `pvm.py` processes**, then spawn a new one to test the commands, and end it again after the test is finished.

 ## Getting Help